arvinq/natours-full/readme.md

 # Natours Application

+Natours application is a sample tour booking application.
+Users can signup and login, view all tours, book and manage tours integrating Stripe as payment mechanism.
+And show tour's location via embedded Mapbox.

-Built using modern technologies: node.js, express, mongoDB, mongoose and friends. 😄
+Backend is built using modern technologies: node.js, express, mongoDB, and mongoose.

+See the application here: natours-aq.herokuapp.com